 There are only THREE ingredients required (yup, that’s it!) and your hands-on time is less than 5 minutes.

-And in those 5 minutes you not only get ONE roasted garlic clove, but you can crank out an entire HEAD.
+And in those 5 minutes you not only get ONE roasted garlic clove, but you can crank out a whole HEAD of garlic.
+(Wondering What is a Clove of Garlic?
+This post has you covered.)
 This is a secret weapon you can keep on hand when you want to add a little pizzazz to any dish.
 (Like this Roasted Garlic Mashed Cauliflower!)

 Ingredients

-- Heads of garlic.
-When selecting make sure you find ones that are free of mold.
+- Fresh garlic.
+You’ll want a whole head of garlic (not just a clove!).
+When selecting make sure you find whole garlic bulbs that are firm and free of mold (Here’s more info on How to Store Garlic).
 Also, if you are roasting more than just one at a time make sure they are a similar size.

 - Oil.
 Avocado oil is preferred since you’ll be roasting the garlic at a high heat.
 Choose a good quality oil for the best taste.
 You can also use olive oil if you would prefer.